Emma Duckworth Bakes

 Notes

-To double this recipe: Double all the ingredient.
+To double this recipe: Double all the ingredients.
 For the eggs, use 3 eggs beaten.
 Bake according to the instructions.
 Grease and line a square 9×9inch brownie pan to bake the blondies.

 To freeze: Cut blondies into squares or slices.
-Wrap individual slice in parchment paper and store in an airtight container.
+Wrap individual slices in parchment paper and store in an airtight container.
 Freeze for up to 3 months.
-To defrost, thaw overnight in the fridge.
+Thaw at room temperature.
 Microwave for a couple of seconds to get that gooey interior.

 Nutrition